sawft99/Obsidian-SecPlus/Sec+/Chapter 11 - Network Design/Switches.md

 ## MAC Flooding
 ---
-- An attempt to overwhelm the limited switch memory set aside to store the MAC address for each port ^334c18
+- An attempt to <u>overwhelm the limited switch memory</u> set aside to store the MAC address for each port ^334c18
 	- Content Addressable Memory (CAM Table)
 - A flooded switch can begin to act like a hub and start broadcasting traffic on all ports